Lord's Resistance Army insurgency: Impact

-By triangulating data from different sources on the number of former abductees, the research conservatively estimate that the LRA has abducted 24,000 to 38,000 children and 28,000 to 37,000 adults as of April 2006.
+By triangulating data from different sources on the number of former abductees, the research conservatively estimates that the LRA has abducted 24,000 to 38,000 children and 28,000 to 37,000 adults as of April 2006.
 The research further found that while women represented only about a third of all the abductees, they tended to stay longer with the LRA compared to men.
 Women are forced to serve as sexual and domestic servants.
 According to a survey of 750 youth in Kitgum and Pader, at least 66,000 youth between the ages of 13 and 30 have been abducted.
 One-third of all boys and one-sixth of all girls had been taken for at least one day.

 Of these, 66% of males were taken for longer than two weeks, while the equivalent number for females was 46%.
 If a female was gone for more than two weeks, there was a one in four chance that she had not returned.
 Males were again found to be taken for longer periods of time on average, with two in five males that were abducted for more than two weeks not having returned.
 The number of abductions was greatest in 2002 and 2003, perhaps in retaliation for Operation Iron Fist.
 However, the average age of abductees has risen from about 13 in 1994 to nearly 18 in 2004, coinciding with the rise in number, and fall in length, of abductions.

 While the LRA now appears to consist of less than two thousand combatants that are under intense pressure from the Ugandan military, the government has been unable to end the insurgency to date.
 Ongoing peace negotiations are complicated by an investigation and trial preparation by the International Criminal Court.
 Meanwhile, military operation is going on.
 The conflict continues to slow down Uganda's development efforts, costing the poor country's economy a cumulative total of at least $1.33 billion, which is equivalent to 3% of GDP, or $100 million annually.